keboola/kds-team.processor-xml2csv/README.md

 - For XML2JSON conversion uses modified version of function published in [outlandish.com blogpost](https://outlandish.com/blog/tutorial/xml-to-json/)
 - For JSON2CSV conversion uses Keboola developed [Json parser](https://github.com/keboola/php-jsonparser) and [CsvMap](https://github.com/keboola/php-csvmap) for analysis and automatic conversion from JSON to CSV.
 Supports Generic Ex -like mapping configuration.
 # Usage
-The processor takes three options:

-- `source_encoding` - required string, [encoding](https://gist.github.com/hakre/4188459) of the source files/tables, must be same for all files/tables
-- `target_encoding` - optional string, [encoding](https://gist.github.com/hakre/4188459) of the target files/tables, defaults to `UTF-8`
-- `on_error` - optional string, can be either `transliterate` or `ignore` or `fail`, defines the action to do when a character cannot be converted.
-The default value is `fail`, which means that the conversion will fail.

 ## Examples

-### Advanced Example 1 - nested arrays, with mapping

 #### XML example #1
 ```xml
 <?xml version='1.0' ?>